How to Import From China in 6 Steps: 2023 Guide

 Step 1: Select Products to Import

-Sourcing Chinese goods to sell in your retail store gives you access to a wider range of products at significantly lower costs.
-This can help grow your business and improve your margins—but it’s important to select your offerings wisely.
+Sourcing Chinese goods for your retail business gives you access to a wider range of products at significantly lower costs.
+But it is imperative to select your offerings wisely.
 If you’re developing a new concept or aren’t sure what to sell, read our guide to the best products to import from China.

 From a profitability standpoint, the products you choose to import should have: